Old Oak Common railway station: Timeline

+As of August 2024, the station roof is planned to start construction in 2025 and the installation of high-speed rail systems and track will begin in 2026.
+The first high-speed platforms were installed in 2025.

 Planned services

 The following table illustrates the planned range of services, based on current DfT documentation on the station, additional proposed serves are described in the following sub-sections.

-The Business Case, released in 2020, suggests that every HS2 service that calls at London Euston will also call at Old Oak Common.
+The business case, released in 2020, suggests that every HS2 service that calls at London Euston will also call at Old Oak Common.

-Journey times from Old Oak Common to Euston will be five minutes, to Birmingham Curzon Street 31 minutes, and to Manchester Airport 56minutes.
+Journey times from Old Oak Common to Euston will be five minutes and to Birmingham Curzon Street 31 minutes.

 Interchange proposals

-Due to the proximity of the Old Oak Common site to other lines, it has been suggested that further connections could be made with commuter rail services.
+Owing to the proximity of the Old Oak Common site to other lines, it has been suggested that further connections could be made with commuter rail services.
 The 2010 DfT command paper highlights opportunities for interchanges at Old Oak Common with London Underground, London Overground, and West London line services between East Croydon and Watford Junction.